-Nowhere is that more common than on Facebook, where privacy settings are so complex it’s often difficult to know exactly who can see what, when, and where.
+Nowhere is it more common than on Facebook, where privacy settings are so complex that it’s difficult to know exactly who can see what, when, and where.

-Let’s review Facebook’s privacy settings, and perhaps most importantly, what they might imply.
+Let’s review Facebook’s privacy settings and what they imply.

 But first, a caveat

 One of the issues we face with technology is change.
 Just about the time we have something figured out, it changes for one reason or another.

 Experience shows this is particularly true for Facebook.
 Presumably to make things clearer and more secure, Facebook occasionally changes the options and settings they provide as well as how and where they’re configured.

 It’s quite possible that what I show you today may change by the time you read this.